edgedb/edgedb/doc/ref/edgeql/types.rst

     SELECT <tuple<int, str>>(1, 3);
     # returns [[1, '3']]

-    # tuples cannot be accessed by index, but arrays can
     WITH
         # a test tuple set, that could be a result of
         # some other computation